ftravers/datomic-tutorial/README.md

 specify a column in SQL we give it a name, and we indicate what it will hold, a string, integer, etc&#x2026;

-In datomic we do a similar thing, we define fields stating what their name is and what type of data they hold.
+In datomic we do the same thing, we define fields stating what their name is and what type of data they hold.
 In Datomic documentation fields are referred to as **attributes**.